purple-cmd/blog/_posts/2022-05-28-Client-Hints.md

 ### So, is it only a Chrome thing?
 No:
 - Firefox - [They have started discussing adding support for it.](https://bugzilla.mozilla.org/show_bug.cgi?id=935216)
-- Safari - don't know yet.
+- Safari - unknown yet.